Newly Diagnosed Families Weekend

-Our Newly Diagnosed Weekends (NDW) are free events which support parents who have recently found out their child has a bleeding disorder.
-We bring together experts in haemophilia care to share knowledge and experiences so families get the help they need to ensure their child gets the best care.
+Our Newly Diagnosed Families Weekend (NDFW) is free for members that support parents who have recently found out their child has a bleeding disorder.
+We bring together experts in bleeding disorders care to share knowledge and experiences so families get the help they need to ensure their child gets the best care.

 Who can attend?

-Our NDW events are open to any family who has a child aged 0 to five that has been recently diagnosed with a bleeding disorder, such as haemophilia or von Willebrand disease.
-Families attending must be members of The Haemophilia Society, which is free to join.
+Our NDFW events are open to families with a child/children (aged 0 to 17 years) diagnosed with a bleeding disorder in the past four years.
+Families attending must be members of the Haemophilia Society, which is free to join.

 Who will be there?

-We invite 10 – 15 families per weekend event.
+We aim to invite up to 15 families per weekend.

-Over the course of the weekend you will meet a range of people involved in haemophilia care, including:
+Over the course of the weekend, you will meet a range of people involved in bleeding disorders care, including:

 - play specialist